mrojasb2000/restgolang/README.md

 ## API Endpoind and RESTful Routing

+Over the next few sections of this book we're going to gradually up out API so that the endpoints start to look like this:

 | Method      | URL Pattern | Handler     | Action      |
 | ----------- | ----------- | ----------- | ----------- |
 | GET         | /v1/healthcheck | healthcheckHandler | Show application informaction |